Moreholidays January National Take the Stairs Day

 Today's Quote

 “Some men see things as they are and ask why.
-I dream things that never were and ask why not.” – – Robert F. Kennedy.
+I dream things that never were and ask why not.” – – John F. Kennedy.

 Bonus Quote (We thought this second quote quite appropriate for today): “Invention my dear friends is 93% perspiration, 6% electricity, 4% evaporation, and 2% butterscotch ripple.” – – Willie Wonka